downeg/downeg.github.io/_posts/2021-07-16-thm-vulnversity.markdown

 Vulnversity is a **free** easy training CTF box from TryHackMe which provides a guided introduction to reconnaissance, reverse web-shell upload and privilege escalation.

 Our first task (after deploying the machine) is to use the port scanning utility [nmap](https://nmap.org/) to check for open ports.
-*Note: The IP may change on different deployments*
+*Note: The IP may change on different deployments.*

 We are instructed to use the ```-sV``` parameter, which will attempt to determine the version of the services running.